ar-le/3bp-back/README.md

   <p align="center">
     For my final Web development course project I chose to design and develop a website meant to host an Augmented Reality Game,
     <br />
-    in which players will be able to chat in real time with each other, receive clues and join a team, unlocking secret options.
+    in which players will be able to chat in real time with each other, receive clues and also join a team, unlocking secret options.
     This project is a Laravel API that serves as backend for the website.

   </p>